Domoconnor/orange-corpus/03_InitialIdeas.md

 ###Initial Ideas

 At this point we had spoken to enough individuals to have a good place to start working on a potential prototype.
 We needed to plan how we would efficiently tackle the problem ahead of us.
-We first had to make a list of requirements based on our aims <span class="todo">link to aims</span>
+We first had to make a list of requirements based on our aims.
+We needed:<span class="todo">link to aims</span>

-* We needed multiple sensors
+* Multiple sensors
-* We needed the sensors to be self-sustainable for a long period of time.
+* The sensors to be self-sustainable for a long period of time.
-* We needed the sensors to be out of the way but effective (Out of mind, not reminders to the clients), so no wires running everywhere.
+* The sensors to be out of the way but effective (Out of mind, not reminders to the clients), so no wires running everywhere.
-* We needed a way to visualise all the data from these sensors into a form that was easily understandable
+* A way to visualise all the data from these sensors into a form that was easily understandable
-* We needed control over the network, and ideally a way to configure it.
+* Control over the network, and ideally a way to configure it.
-* We needed cases that could ensure the endurance of the devices in different conditions.
+* Cases that could ensure the endurance of the devices in different conditions.

 Translating this to a solution we can work with: